aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 3. Interaction and Metadata Filtering
     1. Filter recommendations based on the user’s interaction history or the metadata attributes for the items or current user.
 Very handy in nearly all Media or Retail workloads.
 For example, exclude recently purchased or out of stock items or include/exclude recommended items based on category or genre.
     2. See this blog post for details: https://aws.amazon.com/blogs/machine-learning/enhancing-recommendation-filters-by-filtering-on-item-metadata-with-amazon-personalize/
+4. Promotional Filters
+    1. Promote specific items in recommendation responses based on a filter expression and control how many items in the recommendation response are promoted.
+For example, require that 30% of the recommended items have been recently released/published (where you control the timeframe) or require that 25% of the recommended items are private label or currently on sale.
+    2. See this blog post for details: https://aws.amazon.com/blogs/machine-learning/customize-your-recommendations-by-promoting-specific-items-using-business-rules-with-amazon-personalize/
-4. Batch Inference
+5. Batch Inference
     1. Great for exporting large quantities of recommendations to files for caches, for email campaigns, or just general exploration.
-5. AutoScaling Campaigns/Recommenders
+6. AutoScaling Campaigns/Recommenders
     1. For real time inference endpoints (campaigns and recommenders), the service will automatically scale to meet your traffic demands if a particular campaign or recommender is over-subscribed.
 It will then also reduce to your requested minimum capacity when the traffic volume abates.
-6. Unstructured Text as Item Metadata
+7. Unstructured Text as Item Metadata
     1. Add your product descriptions, video plot synopsis, or article content as an item metadata field and let Personalize use natural language processing (NLP) to extract hidden features from your text to improve the relevance of recommendations.
-7. Put Events
+8. Put Events
     1. Allows for applications to update Personalize in real time with changes in intent from user behavior.
 This means that each subsequent request can adapt to that intent WITHOUT retraining.
-8. Put Items/Put Users
+9. Put Items/Put Users
     1. Allows for applications to add/update individual or mini-batches of items or users without having to upload the entire items and users datasets.
     2. See FAQs below for more detail.
-9. KMS Integration
+10. KMS Integration
     1. All data can be encrypted using a customer managed key, all data is encrypted regardless.
-10. No Information Sharing
+11. No Information Sharing
     1. All customer data is fully isolated and is not leveraged in order to improve the recommendations of Amazon or any other party.
     2. Models are private to the customer’s AWS account.